-The case presents the model of incorporation of a plagiarism avoidance chatbot into a study course (see Figure 3).
+The case presents the model of incorporation of a plagiarism avoidance chatbot into study course.
 This chatbot was chosen due to its impeccable availability and the assurance that students can receive instant plagiarism information whenever the need arises (24/7).

-• Country: Lithuania

-• Type of organization: educational organization

-• Course/subject/lesson: Bachelor's Degree Final Project

-• Learning model: full-time
+- Country: Lithuania - Type of organization: educational organization - Course/subject/lesson: Bachelor's Degree Final Project - Learning model: full-time